gurmeet289/OCR_Project/readme.md

 OCR stands for "Optical Character Recognition."
 It is a technology that recognizes text within a digital image.
 It is commonly used to recognize text in scanned documents and images.

-You can run the project locally by following the steps below-
+You can run the project locally by following the steps below--

 Step to run application locally: